afni/afni_doc/background_install/install_instructs/steps_mac_app.rst

 Take the File and Run [#f2]_
 ------------------------------

-* `Download macOS 10.7 or greater download <https://afni.nimh.nih.gov/pub/dist/bin/misc/afni_macOS_Install_BETA_V2.zip>`_
+* `Download macOS 10.12 to 10.14 download <https://afni.nimh.nih.gov/pub/dist/bin/misc/afni_macOS_Install_BETA_V2.zip>`_

-.. note:: This script will has been tested on various systems from to macOS 10.11
+.. note:: This script will has been tested on various systems from to macOS 10.12
              to 10.14.
 It should work down to 10.7, but it has not been tested.
+             This app WILL FAIL on 10.15!!!

 Start Your Engines [#f3]_
 --------------------------